Sajad Haider: Reviewing Cecil Chaudhry's Claimed Aviation Feats

 In 2020, appearing as a guest in a podcast hosted by military historian (Retd) Major Agha H Amin, Sajad Haider revealed that Kaiser Tufail falsely told the Indian Air Force to credit Cecil Chaudhry instead of Yunus Hussain for shooting down Indian pilot A.R.
 Gandhi's Hawker Hunter during the Indo-Pakistani air war of 1965.
 (Note: The specified timestamps for reference are 16:25-18:10, 20:26-21:07, and 29:00-31:17 in the podcast.)
-Sajad's Indian counterpart confirmed that Yunus had originally been credited before Tufail approached him.
-When Sajad questioned Tufail on the lie, he said he wanted Cecil to be credited because Cecil was his senior.
-Sajad also added that Cecil had been lying his whole life and claiming Yunus' success for his own for 40 years.
+Haider's Indian counterpart confirmed that Yunus had originally been credited before Tufail approached him.
+When Haider questioned Tufail on the lie, he said he wanted Cecil to be credited because Cecil was his senior.
+Haider also added that Cecil had been lying his whole life and claiming Yunus' success for his own for 40 years.
 He further stated that the lie was concocted in order to glorify Sargodha pilots.

 Political views

 Writing for Dawn in 2009, he wrote that the Americans coerced President Ayub Khan to let them establish a spy base at Badaber in Peshawar where Lockheed U-2 fighter planes operated from.
-This to Sajad was the beginning of Pakistanis taking American dictation, "We traded our sovereignty for preservation of a dictator (Note: i.e. Field Marshal Ayub Khan) and we've never looked back.
+This to Haider was the beginning of Pakistanis taking American dictation, "We traded our sovereignty for preservation of a dictator (Note: i.e. Field Marshal Ayub Khan) and we've never looked back.
 The Americans have always let down Pakistan," he said.
 He further added that he was very close friends with Zulfikar Ali Bhutto but would never forgive him for his role in the separation of East Pakistan.